Parent page: Design Panels Reference

 In this mode a panel can be placed anywhere within, or outside of, the design environment.
 This is the standard opening mode for panels that have not been previously placed in docked, or popup modes.

 A floating panel positioned over the editing area of the main design workspace can also be made transparent when carrying out an interactive operation in the workspace, in accordance with options defined on the System - Transparency page of the Preferences dialog.

 These options allow for making such panels (and toolbars for that matter) transparent immediately when launching an interactive editing process.
 You can also make the transparency dynamic, so that floating entities become more transparent as the cursor approaches, as illustrated below.

-Panels may be grouped by simply dragging and dropping one panel on top of another.
+Panels may be grouped by dragging and dropping one panel on top of another.
 Two modes of grouping panels are supported:

 The resulting display of the group depends on where exactly you drop the panel being added.
 If you drop it on the center of the target panel they will become a tabbed group.
 If you drop the moving panel onto one of the small arrows that appear on each edge of the target panel, they will become a fractal group.

 To group a panel with other panels, in tabbed fashion: